nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   specifying any tags after it.

 Examples:
-*  `editr 1 d/12-12-2012 1200` Edits the date of the 1st record to be `12-12-2012 1200`.
+*  `redit 1 d/12-12-2012 1200` Edits the date of the 1st record to be `12-12-2012 1200`.
-*  `editr 2 r/Fever m/` Edits the data of the 2nd record to be `Fever` and clears all existing medication.
+*  `redit 2 r/Fever m/` Edits the data of the 2nd record to be `Fever` and clears all existing medication.

 ### Locating persons by name: `find`